AI Craft Projects for Kids: When Your 7-Year-Old Runs Out of Ideas (But You Haven't)

 The Prompt Formula

-After dozens of tries, we landed on a formula that consistently generates projects that actually work:
+After dozens of tries, we landed on a formula that consistently generates projects that actually work.
+Here’s what we use for our daughter:

 Generate a craft project for an 8-year-old girl interested in cats, 3D printing, and color.
 Using supplies: colored paper, markers, glitter, stickers, construction paper, scissors, glue, tape.
 Difficulty level: intermediate.
 Time to complete: 45 minutes.
 Include: step-by-step instructions, what the finished project looks like, and suggestions for displaying or giving it as a gift.